daifengwanglab/ECMarker/README.md

 * disease stage data: an csv file includes the cancer stages of patients.

 ### Load example data
 The example data is downloaded from the publicly accessible dataset[3] which is including gene expression data and clinical information of non-small cell lung cancer (NSCLC) patients.
 We grouped patients based on their tumor/node/metastasis (TMN) stages, with (I+IA+IB) as the early stage  and II, III, and IV as the late stage, then divided the dataset into training and testing datasets.
-The detail of data processing is intrucuded in https://www.biorxiv.org/content/10.1101/825414v1.full.

 ```python
 import pandas as pd